royalfork/royalfork.github.io/_posts/2014-07-31-address-gen.md

 ---
 title: Tutorial - Address Generation
+image: /assets/imgs/thumbs/addr-tut.png
 ---

 In this tutorial, we'll be creating our own Bitcoin addresses in Ruby.
-The easy way uses the [bitcoin-ruby gem](https://github.com/lian/bitcoin-ruby):
+The easy way uses the [bitcoin-ruby gem](https://github.com/lian/bitcoin-ruby), but this doesn't teach us much; so we'll do it ourselves using only basic hashing and an elliptic curve cryptography libraries.

 {% highlight ruby %}
 require 'bitcoin'